-- Candidates complete the program in 12 months (3 semesters). - Candidates are placed in a supervised internship in a Professional Development School (PDS) during the program. - In lieu of a master's thesis, candidates submit and present a digital portfolio of their work. - Certification eligibility is met through successful completion of all MAT program requirements, including the supervised internship, Praxis II exams, content courses, electronic portfolio, and 39 course credits.
+- Candidates complete the program in 12 months (3 semesters). - Candidates are placed in a supervised internship in a Professional Development School (PDS) during the program. - In lieu of a master's thesis, candidates submit and present a digital portfolio aligned to the InTASC standards. - Candidates meet certification requirements through successful completion of all MAT program requirements, including the field experiences, supervised internships, Praxis examinations, digital portfolio, 39 course credits, and any additional course requirements...